xmos/xcommon_cmake/doc/examples/multi_app_repo.rst

 Best practice
 """""""""""""

+For a repository which contains multiple applications, each with different dependencies, if each has its own definition of the ``APP_DEPENDENT_MODULES`` variable, trying to keep the common dependencies synchronised is error-prone.

+In a multi-application repository, ``cmake`` can configure and generate the build environment at different levels: either for a single application from within that application's subdirectory, or for all applications from the ``CMakeLists.txt`` file in the root of the repository.
+For simplicity, it is preferable for the manifest to show a common view of the whole sandbox, rather than only reporting the dependencies in the sandbox which are used by a single application.

-The union of the dependent modules lists for all applications in the repository should be listed in ``deps.cmake``; individual applications should not modify the ``APP_DEPENDENT_MODULES`` variable in their own ``CMakeLists.txt`` files.
-If they do, the generated manifest file may be incorrect.
+Therefore, it is strongly recommended to set the ``APP_DEPENDENT_MODULES`` variable with the full list of dependencies for all applications in the repository in the common ``deps.cmake`` file, as in the example above.
+Individual applications should not modify the ``APP_DEPENDENT_MODULES`` variable in their own ``CMakeLists.txt`` files, otherwise the generated manifest file may be incorrect.